 The USU-103 return is due monthly by the 30th day following the end of each month.
+USUT is not due for billings issued after June 30, 2022.

 Voluntary Disclosure Program

 A taxpayer may have an unmet filing requirement with Indiana.
 To learn more about DOR's Voluntary Disclosure Program, contact DOR at: Voluntary Disclosure Program-MS#104, Indiana Department of Revenue, 100 N. Senate Ave., IGCN #241, Indianapolis, IN 46204.